dt-hbtn/template-metapgramming-livecode/README.md

-# template-metapgramming-livecode
+# template-metaprogramming-livecode
-Demo of template metaprogramming using C++17
+Demo of template metaprogramming using C++17 and the GoF Strategy Pattern